Who am I?

 In a desperate bid to justify my existence, I set on a mission to ace academics and sports simultaneously.
 And I did.

-I won’t go into the details of what all I aced (for a change, let me be humble), but the takeaway was that during that period, I had achieved far more memorable and confidence-boosting titles than what those kids who displayed their limited creativity in naming me, collectively did.
-Confidence scale- Soaring.
+I won’t go into the details of what all I aced but the takeaway was that during that period, I had achieved far more confidence-boosting titles than what those kids collectively did.

 The early 2010s

-An adult by now (my birth certificate says so) I had realized the significance of the finger lying between my index and ring fingers.
+By now, I realized the significance of the finger lying between my index and ring fingers.
 I have two hands.
 That makes it two of ‘those’ fingers.

 The turning point